-- Does the concept of the ECVET mechanism question the fundamental - principles of specific social function and organisation.
+Does the concept of the ECVET mechanism question the fundamental

-2. If the ECVET mechanism does not question the fundamental principles, will the implementation of the system create substantial in the relations between the stakeholders and the have to meet?
+- principles of specific rocal Europe and thus changes their social function and organisation.
+If the ECVET mechanism does not question the fundamental principles, will the implementation of the system create substantial have to meet?
 What is the distance between the actual systems and the ECVET mechanism? - 3.
 Finally, what are the main actions that should be undertaken on the national and European level so as to facilitate the implementation of the ECVET system (so that citizens and learners can effectively benefit from it) and how to make those actions most effective?